Have you been studying Italian but when you try to speak, you instantly freeze?

 there was a young man passionate about languages, who was visiting England for the first time.
 He was convinced he could communicate easily in English with all the locals.

 Of course he was.
 He had studied English at school for many years.
 He always did all grammar exercises and memorized lots of random vocabulary lists.
-So, the exams he took went very well.

 But then he was confronted with reality.
 When he arrived to England all of his confidence vanished.